ty18881/NYC-Greenspace-Finder/README.md

 7.  jQuery
 8. Mapbox

+## Development Approach
+I first sketched out a rough wireframe.
+Then I divided the back-end functions into modules starting with the map rendering and API call as these were the elements with which I was least familiar.

 ## Installation Instructions
 No special install is required but you will need an internet connection to use the application